KingLeear/TopicENA/README.md

 This usually indicates that the topic configuration is too fine-grained.
 ```

-This means that BERTopic has produced topics with overlapping or identical keywords**, which can lead to duplicated semantic codes in the ENA input and cause issues in downstream analysis.
+This means that BERTopic has produced topics with overlapping or identical keywords, which can lead to duplicated semantic codes in the ENA input and cause issues in downstream analysis.
 This situation typically occurs when the topic modeling configuration is too fine-grained, resulting in multiple topics sharing very similar top keywords.

 ### Recommended solutions